-- 3. Re-torque all the wheel bolts. - 4.
-If equipped, check fuel, engine oil level. - During the conveyors first few minutes of operation, check belt tension and alignment to ensure the factory preset does not vary under loaded conditions. - Check the flashing seal on the hopper.
+- 3. Re-torque all the wheel bolts, and fasteners. - 4.
+Check fuel, engine oil and hydraulic oil levels. - During the conveyors first few minutes of operation, check belt tension and alignment to ensure the factory preset does not vary under loaded conditions. - Check the flashing seal on the hopper.
 If any product comes out of the hopper around the flashing; stop the belt, loosen flashing mounting screws and adjust.
 Retighten anchor screws and try again.
 Repeat until no product is lost. - 7.
-If equipped, check the condition of all hydraulic hoses and connections.
+Check the condition of all hydraulic lines, hoses and connections.
 Repair or replace any damaged system components. - 8.
 Check that all guards are installed and function as intended.